ZahraAyyubi/Java_Gallery/README.md

 # Java_Gallery
-A photo gallery graphically implemented in Java.
+A photo gallery is graphically implemented in Java